Leader of Apple iScam gets up to 9 years in prison

 By Karen Freifeld

-NEW YORK A computer-savvy thief won't be on the street for Apple Inc's (AAPL.O) next big product launch.
+NEW YORK, June 21 A computer-savvy thief won't be on the street for Apple Inc's next big product launch.

 The ring, which also included Bilal's brothers and girlfriend, purchased more than $1 million worth of iPads, iPhones and MacBooks over 2-1/2 years starting in 2008, and sold them to dealers in stolen goods in Brooklyn, New York.